| July, 2005

 he is a regular performer at regional live literature events and festivals across the West Midlands.
 'Barista'

 follows on from his earlier collection 'Made in Captivity', (Offa's Press, 2011), which was well received.
+Pearson draws inspiration from many different places, but is particularly interested in the culture and rituals

 of work, visual media, rural and urban environments, and personal landscapes of disconnection.
 In the present